shahm10/project-maze-challenge/README.md

 To clean up, run `make clean`.

+### Organization
+See `TESTING.md` for directions on testing.
+See `DESIGN.md` for information on how we designed our maze.
+See the Results directory for past successful runs of tests.

 ### Assumptions:
 Before running the code, make sure to read the `TESTING.md` that will instruct you on how to make sure that the `Results` directory is made to store log files.